Which Wireless Interconnected Smoke Detectors Should You Chose For Your Home?

 Wireless Interconnected Smoke Detectors

-Being interconnected means all of your connected smoke detectors will be triggered if any one of them is triggered.
+Being interconnected means all of your connected smoke detectors will be triggered if any one is triggered.
 This is obviously beneficial because it will alert you no matter where you are in your home.

 Both Ionization and Photoelectric alarms can be wireless interconnected smoke detectors.